YouTube Copyright Strike—What It Is and How It Affects Your Content

 Our app was recognized by the American Bar Association with the Louis M. Brown Award for Legal Access and is qualified to generate a DMCA notice that will get YouTube's attention.

-Log in to your DoNotPay profile in your web browser and follow these steps:
+Log in to your DoNotPay profile in your and follow these steps:

 - Access the DMCA Takedown feature from your Dashboard